Data Management Guide

 Steps to improve the throughput

 Adjust the following general-settings:

-Use the operational-dashboard to measure the effect, the objective is to get the documents.write metric as high as possible.
+Use the operational-dashboard to measure the effect, the objective is to get the docs.created metric as high as possible.
 Note that at some point, you might start seeing errors in the Elastic logs - which means you're bombarding it with more than it can take.

 Keep indices size at no more than the size of the RAM allocated to Elastic